josephdibartolo/liberty-hello-world-app/README.md

 Start by forking this repository to your preferred Git environment.

-The Dockerfile included in the forked repository does **not** build the Java application.
-Instead, the Dockerfile uses the `.war` file already included in the `./target` directory.

-Continuing from here, the guide will expect that you have the desired `.war` file in the `./target` directory of your forked repository.
-If you want to modify the application included here, you'll need to rebuild the WebSphere application and push your new `.war` to Git.
 Building the app from source (locally) requires:
 - A Java 8 (or later) JDK
 - [Maven 3.3 (or later)](https://maven.apache.org/download.cgi)